-The Education Policy Committee establishes the goals and objectives of the CAS education and examination system to ensure that the needs of the Society, its members, and its potential members are met.
+The Education Policy Committee recommends to the CAS Board of Directors the goals and objectives of the CAS education and examination system to ensure that the needs of the Society, its members, and its potential members are met.
+The committee reviews and recommends any changes to the CAS Executive Council on the CAS Basic Education Waiver Policy and similar issues.
 The committee also monitors the operations of the other educational and examination committees to ensure continued effectiveness.